Jiay1C/qcoro/docs/reference/network/qtcpserver.md

 [`QTcpServer`][qtdoc-qtcpserver] really only has one asynchronous operation worth `co_await`ing, and that's `waitForNewConnection()`.

-Since `QTcpServer` doesn't provide the ability to `co_await` those operations, QCoro provides a wrapper class `QCoroTcpServer`.
+Since `QTcpServer` doesn't provide the ability to `co_await` that operation, QCoro provides a wrapper class `QCoroTcpServer`.
 To wrap a `QTcpServer` object into the `QCoroTcpServer` wrapper, use [`qCoro()`][qcoro-coro]: